 Moreover, it seems, as this story about D.C.
 Council member vaccination unintentionally reveals, most local and state governments are horrifically ignorant about this issue compared to most other issues they deal with–and I would argue D.C.’s territorial government is better than many.
 But D.C.’s Council has done very little to challenge the city’s response (I haven’t read about any members routinely pushing for tighter restrictions), in no small part, because they don’t have a framework in which to understand the virus.
 They don’t even know what questions to ask*.

-So I keep returning to this problem: most state and local governments failed–in too many cases, catastrophically–to meet the greatest acute domestic challenge in my lifetime** (and, sadly, I am not young).
+So I keep returning to this problem: most state and local governments failed–in too many cases, catastrophically–to meet the greatest acute domestic challenge in my lifetime**.
 Yet our political system won’t punish them for that failure, and most of them won’t resign either (STOP LAUGHING!
 STOP LAUGHING NOW!).
 I get that this is (likely, hopefully) a one-off event, but a lack of accountability given such failure still does not seem to be a good thing.

 *If there are reports of Council members, faced with rising COVID-19 prevalences in the late summer and fall, asking the city to tighten restrictions, I haven’t seen them–and I’ve been following this crap.
 That was the fucking job.
 That is grounds for not being reelected, especially in light of the city’s budget surplus.